WeilanAnnn/SDA-GAN/README.md

   doi={10.1109/TCYB.2022.3221544}}

 # Contact
-The code is a little bit messy and we need more time to organize.

-For algorithmic details, please refer to our paper.
-If you need test results of your images urgently, please contact yu.dong@siat.ac.cn.
+For algorithmic details, please refer to our paper or contact yu.dong@siat.ac.cn.